michaelmusick/InteractiveInstallation_CC_Demo/Syllabus.md

 - Show & Tell presentations: 5%
 - In-class discussions (readings & round-table feedback), critiques: 5%
 - Self-assessments and round-table presentations: 5%
-- Project 1: Change a Space: 10%
+- Project 1: "Create an Sound Experience in a Space with Paper" 10%
-- Project 2: Midterm: Interactive Installation 20% (5% Prototype, 15% Midterm)
+- Project 2: "Cybernetic System as Interactive Sound Installation" 20%
-- Project 3: Final Project: 25% (10% Prototype, 15% Final)
+- Project 3: "Class Collective builds an Interactive Sound Installation" 25%

 Letters are assigned according to the following final course percentages: